lucamignatti/pulsar/README.md

 . .venv/bin/activate
 pip install --upgrade pip
 pip install torch pybind11
-pip install -e .[viz]
-pip install -e .[offline]
+pip install -e '.[viz,offline]' python3 scripts/collision_mesh_downloader.py
-python3 scripts/collision_mesh_downloader.py
 ```

 If you only need the Python visualization environment, `scripts/setup_python_dev.sh` is a shorter shortcut.
+It bootstraps a Python 3.12 virtualenv and installs the viz extras.

 Build the project: